 Because the nominee shareholder is included in all the documents of the company, it is necessary to take additional steps to ensure the rights of the real or beneficial owner.
 This can easily be solved by means of a document called declaration of trust.
 It is a private contract in which the nominee shareholder recognizes holding in their custody the company´s securities, although they actually belong to their client.

-A corporation is an entity recognized by law as a separate “person” with limited liability.
+A corporation is an entity recognized by law as a separate "person" with limited liability.
 A corporation has the option to sell shares, the right to sue and be sued, and has perpetual existence.
-An offshore corporation is one that is established in a low-tax jurisdiction and outside of the owner(s) country of residence.

 Re-invoicing is the use of a tax haven corporation to act as an intermediary between an onshore business and his customers outside his home country.
 The profits of this intermediary corporation and the onshore business allow the accumulation of some or all profits on transactions to be accrued to the offshore corporation.
 It should be noticed that a similar structure can be utilized by an importer.